 The programs that fall into this category include The Pirate Bay, KickAssTorrents, Torrentz, ExtraTorrent, Yify-Torrents, EZTV, 1337X, ISOHUNT.TO, Bitsnoop, RARBG, and many others.

-You may not run any services (e.g., FTP services, listservers, P2P file sharing servers, publishing files via generic file services, etc.) via NYU's ResNet or NYURoam wireless networks.
-You are allowed to run web (HTTP) servers on ResNet.
+You may not run any services (e.g., FTP services, listservers, P2P file sharing servers, publishing files via generic file services, etc.) via NYU's residence hall wired or NYURoam wireless networks.
+You are allowed to run web (HTTP) servers on the residence hall wired network.

 I'm using a "paid premium content" P2P service.
 Is that OK?